 Radiation involves the killing of cancer cells with ionizing radiation or photons.
 Radiation damages the cancer cells DNA, the genetic material of the cancer cell, so it can’t survive or grow and spread, and subsequently the cancer cells die.
 Radiation therapy, like surgery, is very effective at killing localized or locally advanced prostate cancer and has the same cure rate as surgery.

 External Beam Radiation Therapy

 This is the most common type of radiation therapy.
-CT scans and MRIs are used to map out the location of the tumor cells, and X-rays are targeted to those areas.
-With 3-D conformal radiotherapy, a computerized program maps out the exact location of the prostate tumors so the highest dose of radiation can reach the cancer cells within the gland.
-Over the course of several months, the seeds give off radiation to the immediate surrounding area, killing the prostate cancer cells.
+CT scans and MRIs are used to map out the location of the Tumor cells, and X-rays are targeted to those areas.
+There are many types of radiation therapy with a lot of acronyms.
+Here is a brief explanation of them all:

+Brachytherapy is internal radiation therapy, rather than external radiation therapy.
+It involved placing different types of radiation therapy inside the prostate the emit radiation a very short distance.
+Over the course of several months, the seeds give off radiation to the immediate surrounding area, thus killing the prostate cancer cells.
 By the end of the year, the radioactive material degrades, and the seeds that remain are harmless.

 The Importance of Dose Planning

-Just as surgical skill can play an important role in determining outcomes from prostatectomy, the technical skill and manual dexterity of your radiation oncologist can play an important role in radiation therapy outcomes.
+Just as surgical skill can play an important role in determining outcomes from Prostatectomy, the technical skill of your Radiation Oncologist can play an important role in radiation therapy outcomes.

 Janet Farrar Worthington

 If you have localized prostate cancer that needs curative treatment, you have two good options: Radiation and surgery.
 (You can read more about surgery here.)...